• Gum recession, or gingival recession, is a process in which the soft tissues pull back from the teeth. Gum recession exposes more of the dentition.

 Can receding gums be reversed?

-If caught at a very early stage, gum recession can be stopped and even reversed.
+If caught early, gum recession can be stopped and even reversed.
 If there is any inflammation, however, it may be too late.
 Receded gum tissue does not grow back.
 Treatment like gum grafting is necessary to fix the issue.

 Will my teeth fall out from receding gums?

 Gum recession often leads to tooth loss.
-Pockets that form allow bacteria to come into and habitat.
-This often destroys the support of the teeth, making the loss a lot more likely.
+Pockets that form allow bacteria to enter and form a habitat.
+This often destroys tooth support, making the loss much more likely.

 How much does it cost to fix receding gums?

-If your gum recession is not severe, you may get away with scaling and root planing.
+If your gum recession is not severe, you may be able to get away with scaling and root planing.
 Costs range from $150 up to $450.
 In more difficult cases, when a gum graft is necessary, you will need to put aside as much as $1,200 for the surgery.

 Is gum recession surgery painful?

-Local anesthetic can be used to minimize most of the pain, but you are still likely to experience some discomfort during and after the procedure.
+Local anesthetics can help minimize most of the pain, but you are still likely to experience some discomfort during and after the procedure.